lacrypta/nomad-old/nip.md

 With the set up taken care of, the source code will get passed the following values in order:

 1. the whole event being validated,
-2. the validator event ID being evaluated, and
-3. a number indicating which validator tag is being executed.
+2. an index (0 based) indicating which validator tag is being executed.

 The validator source code is now run and its return value obtained: if the return value represents a `true` value, the event is said to have _passed_ validation, if the return values represents a `false` value, the event is said to have _failed_ validation.

 If all validator tags have been executed and passed, the whole event is said to have passed validation, otherwise, the event as a whole is said to have failed validation.

-In order to pass the event and validation run number to the validator, and retrieve the validator's result, conversion procedures need to be defined for each supported language (see [Appendix 13](#131-recognized-v-language-tags) for details regarding the ones defined in this NIP).
+In order to pass the event and validation index to the validator, and retrieve the validator's result, conversion procedures need to be defined for each supported language (see [Appendix 13](#131-recognized-v-language-tags) for details regarding the ones defined in this NIP).

 ### 7.1.
 Unknown Validators